ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 During the development environment, developers will write code and unit test.
 Heroku helps with this process by automatically testing code.
-This process helps when new code is created and helps teams save hours.
+This process helps when new code is created and helps teams save hours by providing a log of errors found over time.

 After code has been successfully tested and processed to the QA environment, smoke and regression testing can begin with testing new features and fixes.

 Finally for the staging and production environment, they are handled once you setup a staging and production application.
-You can help prevent bugs in your code from being deployed to the production environment by maintaining these separate environments as different Heroku apps, and by using each environmentonly for its intended purpose.Heroku has a release phase that lets you run certain task before the final release and then provides a way to publish your work.
+You can help prevent bugs in your code from being deployed to the production environment by maintaining these separate environments as different Heroku apps.Heroku also has a release phase that lets you run certain task before the final release and then provides a way to publish your work.

 In conclusion, Heroku would be perfect for developing an online game project because it helps ship code quickly and confidently with easy organization.
 Its third party add-ons enhance